It is a drug that belongs to the family of alkylating agents.

 - Darkening of the skin and nails.

 Nausea and vomiting can be severe.
-In some cases, drug therapy may be necessary to prevent or relieve nausea and vomiting.
+Drug therapy may be necessary to prevent or relieve nausea and vomiting in some cases.

 Diet changes, such as eating several small meals or limiting activity, can help lessen some of these effects.

-If these effects persist or worsen, the patient should notify their doctor or pharmacist promptly.
+If these effects persist or worsen, the patient should promptly notify their doctor or pharmacist.

 However, new hair may have a different color or texture.